How to Involve Introverts in Employee Engagement Strategy at Workplace

 Amidst this crowd, the introverts at the workplace often seem to get lost.
 Due to this nature, they are mostly seen as actively disengaged employees in the workplace.

 This hurts their work which ultimately affects the organization.
 Therefore, you must have a different and effective approach for an employee engagement strategy to encourage introverts towards employee engagement in your workplace.

 Ways to Involve Introverts in Employee Engagement Strategies

 Introverts find it better to express themselves through written text than spoken words in working life.
 This is one of the elements that you must include in your employee engagement plan.
 Make provisions wherein some of the engagement activities can be done in written other than verbal.

-This is because introverts can find it hard to express themselves by speaking to a large group of people spontaneously on a day to day basis.
+This is because introverts can find it hard to express themselves by speaking to a large group of people spontaneously daily.
 Whereas writing their ideas helps them engage better.
 It comes naturally to them and brings high levels of engagement in the process.